Back to Main Men

 Click on the picture to the left or here to see the video of services held 2/15/21.

-A picture containing text, person, posing My first memory of my Uncle Bernie was when he was baby-sitting me when I was 4 or 5 years old.
+My first memory of my Uncle Bernie was when he was baby-sitting me when I was 4 or 5 years old.
 I got sick that evening and threw-up in my bed.
 And he was either empathetic or disgusted with me and he threw-up also.

-han they did, or they put it too much time.
+During a good part of his working life he and my parents were co-workers and there was some friction between them.
+Either he worked much shorter hours than they did, or they put it too much time.
 After the business was sold I became much closer to Bernie.
 We made many , many visits to Stuyvesant Town to many family get togethers.
 Uncle Bernie and Eddie became good friends and liked spending time together.

 Bernie was always trying to teach everyone to play golf in the playground outside their building.
 Stuyvesant Town renamed that play area “The Bernie Rothenberg Playground” in a ceremony celebrating that event.
 Bernie boasted that he had at least a dozen students.
 Eddie, who was a very good golfer told Bernie to “button his lips” once when Bernie tried to correct his swing, but most of his students were happy about the teaching.
 His neighbors said he was ‘well-loved” and quite the social butterfly and flirt.